Del Castillo (band)

-Del Castillo is a Latin rock band based in Austin, Texas.
-The band's name comes from the last name of two brothers, Rick and Mark del Castillo, who founded the group.
+Del Castillo is a Latin rock band, based in Austin, Texas.

 History

 Del Castillo began as a Latin music style project between two brothers, Rick and Mark del Castillo in the fall of 2000.
 The brothers, who had always played electric guitar in many different rock bands, had never played together and for the first time ever they began collaborating on songs on nylon string, acoustic guitars.
 So Rick and Mark decided to record some music together that their family could enjoy and culturally relate to.

 Their musical friend, Alex Ruiz, began adding lyrics to the brothers' instrumentals, and soon after, the other band members joined them.
 Rick recruited his friend Albert Besteiro, Jr., on bass and friend Cecilio Ruiz III on percussion and vocals, and Mark invited drummer Mike Zeoli, from their other joint project, Milhouse.
 After receiving very positive and most encouraging responses from everyone who heard the music they created, the project naturally began to evolve into a real band.
 They began playing regularly around the Austin area.

 The intensity of the band's live performance centers around the two brothers playing guitar.
-Although not traditionally trained flamenco players, the two have proven to be equal to the likes of the Gipsy Kings, Strunz and Farah, and Santana.
-The speed, accuracy and expertise of these two, backed by a strong and swift rhythm section, draws fans and newcomers to the foot of the stage every performance.
+Although not traditionally trained flamenco players, the two have rivaled the Gipsy Kings, Strunz and Farah, and Santana in speed and accuracy, backed by a strong and swift rhythm section.

-With the original line-up complete, Del Castillo began writing material, fusing many styles and influences, all while retaining a solid Latin element.
+With the original line-up complete, Del Castillo began writing material, fusing styles and influences, while retaining a solid Latin element.
 The band released their debut CD Brothers of the Castle in 2001, which met with rave reviews from critics and music fans alike.

 As the once "project band" solidified into a family of musicians, the band crafted their follow-up release, Vida, which took the band to the next level.
 And recognition, if not fame, came calling in the form of an invitation to appear on the soundtrack of director Robert Rodríguez's Once Upon a Time in Mexico and the honor of winning "Best Austin Band of the Year" along with six other major awards at the 2002-2003 Austin Music Awards.